 One of the best ways to prepare for the GRE is by studying with official practice questions published by ETS (Educational Testing Service).
-However, even if you do correctly identify the right answer on an official GRE Quant problem, you still might not understand the underlying Math principles that were used to create that particular GRE Math question, leaving yourself open to various common traps and other related pitfalls created by the ETS test question writers.
+However, even if you do correctly identify the right answer on an official GRE Quant problem, you still might not understand the underlying math principles that were used to create that particular question, leaving yourself open to various common traps and other related pitfalls created by the ETS test question writers.

 In the solutions provided below, we will use some of the core tenets of the Menlo Coaching GRE tutoring curriculum to break down three official GRE problem-solving questions and provide important principles for correctly attacking this important GRE question type.

-The average (arithmetic mean) age of the people in group G is 41 years, and the average age of the people in Group H is 36 years.
+The average (arithmetic mean) age of the people in group G is 41 years, and the average age of the people in group H is 36 years.
 The average age of the people in the two groups combined is 38.
 If no person is in both groups, what fraction of the people in the two groups combined are in group H?

 A. 2/5